 The TID-to-link mapping that is established in a non-AP MLD following an advertised TID-to-link mapping from its associated AP MLD is derived as follows: — The set of mapped links for each TID and direction for a non-AP MLD are the set of links that are included in the non-AP MLD multi-link setup with the associated AP MLD and have been mapped to that TID for that direction in the advertised TID-to-link mapping.

-NOTE 4—An individually negotiated TID-to-link mapping whose negotiation was completed prior to the establishment of an advertised TID-to-link mapping is discarded at the time of the establishment of the advertised TID-to-link mapping.
+(#18144) An individually negotiated TID-to-link mapping whose negotiation was completed prior to the establishment of an advertised TID-to-link mapping shall be discarded at the time of the establishment of the advertised TID-to-link mapping if the enabled link set in the advertised TID-to-link mapping is a subset of the enabled link set in the negotiated TID-to-link mapping.

 NOTE 5—A non-AP MLD ignores links that are included in the link mappings of an advertised TID-to-link mapping that are not part of the non-AP MLD multi-link setup procedure.
 For example, if the AP MLD operates on links 1, 2, and 3, and it advertises that link 3 is disabled and all TIDs are mapped to links 1 and 2, then for a non-AP MLD that is associated with the AP MLD using links 1 and 2 the default mapping will apply.
 In this case, for a non-AP MLD that is associated with the AP MLD using links 1 and 3, link 3 will be disabled.